adobe/coral-spectrum/README.md

 A JavaScript library of Web Components following Spectrum design patterns.

+## Showcase

+All components can be seen in action [here](http://opensource.adobe.com/coral-spectrum/dist/examples).
+These are only examples and don't cover all scenarios.
+The API documentation can be found in the [references](http://opensource.adobe.com/coral-spectrum/dist/documentation/identifiers.html).
+A playground is available [here](http://opensource.adobe.com/coral-spectrum/dist/playground) to experiment and preview code with the latest Coral Spectrum version.
+Code can be shared by copy pasting the URL.
+The playground is sandboxed to prevent security risks.

 ## Spectrum

 The current default theme is is an implementation of the [Spectrum](https://spectrum.adobe.com) design